 It might require administrative resources, but once there is a process that works in place, it can make digital marketing more financially viable.

-While standard metrics like clicks and impressions are important, return on your initial investment is what matters most for a profit-making business.
-If your advertising is attracting thousands of people to your site but generating that traffic costs you more than you receive in revenue, your efforts will need be reassessed.
+While standard metrics like clicks and impressions are important, return on initial investment is what matters the most for a profit-making business.

-When trying to expand and grow your business, a better understanding of the Return on Ad Spend can help you:
+All in all, for businesses looking to expand and grow, a better understanding of the Return on Ad Spend can help:

-- Develop more effective strategies that elicit a better response from customers and to increase business exposure
+- Develop effective strategies that increase business exposure and elicit a better conversion from customers

 How to Calculate ROAS

-The Return on Ad Spend follows a specific formula: ROAS = revenue generated/ amount spent.
+The first one follows a specific formula: ROAS = conversion value/ amount spent.

 Identify The Most Beneficial Campaigns

-When you calculate the ROAS for each of your campaigns, you’ll see a spread that will look something like this:
+When calculating the ROAS for each campaign, businesses will see a spread that looks something like this:

 - Campaign 1: Revenue: $10,000, Cost: $5,000, ROAS: 2